pgxtips/.config/nvim/README.md

 - **Color Scheme**: Thoughtfully selected color scheme for a pleasing coding experience.
 - **Config Organization**: Well-organized configuration for easy maintenance.

+## Prerequisites

+- Have NodeJS installed
+- Have xclip installed
+- Have ripgrep installed

 ## Getting Started

 To use this configuration on another machine, follow these steps: